-4.2.8 Public Harbours and Port Facilities Act
+4.2.7 Public Harbours and Port Facilities Act

 The Minister responsible for the Public Harbours and Port Facilities Act administers federal public harbours and port facilities not managed by a port corporation, a harbour commission, or another Minister.
 The Act regulates harbour and facility-related activities.
-The Act does not list public harbours or facilities, and the regulations do not indicate any public harbours or facilities in the Yukon Territory.
+Although the Act does not list harbours or facilities, Nanisvik (in the Northwest Territories) is mentioned in one of the regulations under the Act.
+Iqaluit in the Northwest Territories was de-listed as a public harbour in June 1996.

-4.2.9 Fishing and Recreational Harbours Act
+4.2.8 Fishing and Recreational Harbours Act

-This Act regulates the use, management and maintenance of certain harbours in Canada; it is administered by a designated federal Minister.
+This Act regulates the use, management and maintenance of certain harbours in Canada.
+It is administered by a designated federal Minister.
 The Fishing And Recreational Harbours Regulations relate to activities at these harbours.
-No harbours in the Yukon Territory are currently under this Act.
+Several harbours in the Northwest Territories are currently under this Act.

-4.2.10 Historic Sites and Monuments Act
+4.2.9 Historic Sites and Monuments Act

-The Minister of Canadian Heritage may establish and administer historic museums and sites under this Act.
-The Historic Sites and Monuments Board of Canada advises the Minister on establishing and administering historic museums and places.
+The Minister of Canadian Heritage may establish and administer historic museums and sites, under this Act.
+The Historic Sites and Monuments Board of Canada advises the Minister on establishing and administering of historic museums and places.

-4.2.11 Yukon Archaeological Sites Regulations
+4.2.10 Northwest Territories Archaeological Sites Regulations

-The Yukon Archaeological Sites Regulations (under the Yukon Act) govern activities at archaeological sites in all three jurisdictional categories.
-Note: Provisions also relate to archaeological sites in the Territorial Lands Act.
+The Northwest Territories Archaeological Sites Regulations (under the Northwest Territories Act) govern activities at archaeological sites in all three jurisdictional categories.
+Please note that provisions also relate to archaeological sites in the Territorial Lands Act.

-4.2.12 Government Property Traffic Act
+4.2.11 Government Property Traffic Act

 The Government Property Traffic Act regulates traffic and parking operations on federal lands.
 The Government Property Traffic Regulations under the Act are based primarily on provincial traffic statutes.
 These regulations, however, do not apply to certain lands, including Indian reserves and territorial lands under the Territorial Lands Act.
-The Act's Airport Traffic Regulations control traffic and parking at specified airports, including several in the Yukon Territory and Northwest Territories.
+The Act's Airport Traffic Regulations regulate traffic and parking at specified airports, including several in the Yukon Territory and Northwest Territories.

-4.2.13 Emergencies Act
+4.2.12 Emergencies Act